Polyuria: A Merck Manual of Patient Symptoms podcast

 In the absence of diabetes mellitus, the most common causes are

 History of present illness should include the amounts of fluid consumed and voided to distinguish between polyuria and urinary frequency.
 If polyuria is present, patients should be asked about the age at onset, rate of onset (eg, abrupt vs gradual), and any recent clinical factors that may cause polyuria (eg, IV fluids, tube feedings, resolution of urinary obstruction, stroke, head trauma, surgery).
+Patients should be asked about their degree of thirst.

-The general examination should note signs of obesity (as a risk factor for type 2 diabetes mellitus) or undernutrition or cachexia that might reflect an underlying cancer or an eating disorder with surreptitious diuretic use.
+The general examination should note signs of obesity (as a risk factor for type 2 diabetes mellitus) or undernutrition or cachexia that might reflect an underlying cancer or an eating disorder plus surreptitious diuretic use.

-The head and neck examination should note dry eyes or dry mouth (Sjögren's syndrome).
+The head and neck examination should note dry eyes or dry mouth (Sjögren syndrome).
 Skin examination should note the presence of any hyperpigmented or hypopigmented lesions, ulcers, or subcutaneous nodules that may suggest sarcoidosis.
 Comprehensive neurologic examination should note any focal deficits that suggest an underlying neurologic insult and assess mental status for indications of a thought disorder.

 The following findings are of particular concern: